fabiospampinato/vscode-todo-plus/README.md

 ## Statistics Tokens

-The following tokens can be used in `todo.statistics.statusbar.text` and `todo.statistics.statusbar.tooltip`, they will be replaced with the value they represent.
+The following tokens can be used in `todo.statistics.project.text`, `todo.statistics.statusbar.text` and `todo.statistics.statusbar.tooltip`, they will be replaced with the value they represent.

 | Token          | Value                        |
 |----------------|------------------------------|